Author has written 6 stories for Fantasy, and Sci-Fi.

 The Sovereign series is named after the eponymous ‘Sovereign Order’ a group of mystics that hold dear the tenets of strength, individuality, and supremacy (as well as the fairly rigid adherence to a dark aesthetic, if for no other reason than to spite their Templar rivals).
 The ruling class of the Imperial Dominion, these beings of might and magic have maintained their dominance domestically and abroad since their inception, a remarkable feat considering their constant in-fighting and self-destructive practices.
 It is only by merit of a godlike Emperor, an utterly dedicated nation of mundane peoples, and the occasional noble soul that the Sovereign Order has managed to not only survive, but thrive for hundreds of years.
 But despite the series bearing their name, this group is not always the focus of stories.
 Instead, it is the ‘Sovereign Ideal’ that drives these works.
 Individuals working in concert.
 Men and women striving for something more.
 Beings mystic and mundane seeking to not only understand this world, but their place in it.
 In practically every offering from me, you will find the concepts of worth and identity explored through character-centric stories.

-As of right now, the Sovereign ‘verse is divided into two eras: The Imperial Era and the Bestial Era.
+As of right now, the Sovereign ‘verse is divided into four eras: The Imperial Era, the Bestial Era, the Horizon Era, and the Frontier Era.

 The Imperial Era is a period defined by both war and progress, emulating the real world’s early twentieth-century.
 As a Great War envelops the entirety of Ardonia, both the northern Dominion and the southern Federation are forced to adapt to the rapid modernization of the continent.
 Whilst magic has allowed mystics on both sides to remain dominant, the rest of society continues to advance, the likes of firearms, automobiles, and radio are proving to bridge the gap between the mundane and any wielder of the arcane.
 It is an age of challenging tradition, often in the face of supreme resistance.
 Sovereign: Ascension, the very first entry in the Sovereign canon, takes place at the tail-end of the Great War, and follows a group of outsiders seeking a place within an exclusive and xenophobic Order.
 Sovereign: Dominion, its follow-up, takes place after the war’s end and takes an in-depth look at what happens when a culture that thrives on conflict no longer has its primary source.